spijnenb/SnapShare/readme.md

 ### Prerequisites

-This a Express app.
+This an Express app.
 You will need Node, NPM and MongoDB to run the app.
 I recommend using [Laragon](https://laragon.org) to quickly install everything you need.

 ### Installing